-The role of metal ions in biological systems, with emphasis on transition metal ions in enzymes that transfer electrons, bind oxygen, and fix nitrogen.
+(Conjoined with Chem.
+225.)
+The roles of metal ions in biological systems, with emphasis on transition metal ions in enzymes that transfer electrons, bind oxygen, and fix nitrogen.
 Also included are metal complexes in medicine, toxicity, and metal ion storage and transport.
-Prerequisite: Chem.
-6C or 6CH.
-Recommended: Chem.
-114A and 120A.
+Chem.
+225 students will be required to complete an additional paper and/or exam beyond that expected of students in Chem.
+124. Prerequisite: Chem.
+114A or 120A or graduate standing.
 (May not be offered every year.)

 An introduction to physical chemistry with emphasis on biochemical and environmental applications.
 Quantum mechanics and molecular structure, spectroscopy.
 Prerequisites: Phys.
-2D and Math.
+2D, Math.
 20D or 21D; or consent of instructor.
-(F)
+(W)

 An introduction to physical chemistry with emphasis on biochemical and environmental applications.
 Thermodynamics, first and second laws, thermochemistry, chemical equilibrium, solutions, kinetic theory, reaction kinetics.
 Prerequisite: Chem.
-126 or consent of instructor.
-(W)
+6C or 6CH, and Math.
+20C.
+(F)

 Thermodynamics, chemical equilibrium, phase equilibrium, chemistry of solutions.
 Prerequisites: Math.
 20C or 21C, and Phys.
 2B.
 Recommended: Math.
 20D or 21D, and Phys.
 2D.
-(F)
+(W)

 Chemical statistics, kinetic theory, reaction kinetics.
 Prerequisites: Math.
-20D or 21D, and Phys.
-2B.
-Recommended: Phys.
-2D.
-(W)
+20D or 21D, Phys.
+2B, and Chem.
+131. (S)

 Quantum mechanics, atomic and molecular spectroscopy, molecular structure.
 Prerequisites: Chem.
 132 and Phys.
 2D; or Chem.
 6C, Math.
 20D or 21D, Math.
 20F, and Phys.
 2AB; or consent of instructor.
-(5)
+(F)